The Books of Magic: Changeling Unmasked, Chapter 1: Portal into the Past

 [(*) Editor’s note: See The Books of Magic: Rise of the Bloody Moon.]

 As Tim surveyed the common room, he noticed the activities of his classmates.
-Kirk Pike, always the show-off, was engrossed in a television documentary about Richard Dragon, practicing the martial arts moves he saw on the screen.
+Kirk Pike, always the show-off, was engrossed in a television documentary about Richard Dragon, perfectly executing the martial arts moves he saw on the screen.
 Gray Murphy and Alfred Twitchell were engrossed in a fierce poker game, each taking turns winning the pot.
 Josh Cantrell, having recently recovered from a frenzy caused by a strange plant, lay on his bunk reading a history book.
 He claimed his quick recovery was because his heart was pure, and he had the strength of ten, but the others laughed off the notion.

 Mrs. Cable, the botany teacher, was still struggling to walk and needed the aid of a cane and some assistance.
 Tim felt a fondness for her and was relieved to see her recovering.
 However, Patsy Ambrose, another victim of the same plant, remained weak and confined to the infirmary.